nahla-nee/leda/README.md

 # Leda

 A crate that implements the client logic for several small internet protocols.
-Currently only supports gemini but with plans to support other protocols such as finger, and gopher.
+Currently only supports gemini but with plans to support other protocols in the future.

 ## Get started